 You simply key (in Morse) the command and the computer blinks a yellow LED and emits dits and dahs and a few other sound effects (Success/Fail, Hits/Misses).
-I created a surprisingly simple and reliable algorithm to decode hand-sent International Morse Code.
 Or, alternatively, commands can be entered via keyboard if playing via UART server.

 Key in the ROW:COLUMN letters to enter word from the lookup table.